andresnowak/Fast_linear_algebra/dot_product/gpu.md

 - Using (256 threads = 8 warps (of 32 threads each) = 2 warps per SIMD group * 4 SIMDs) This would only happen if the whole GPU was idle and we can only use one core for this 256 threads
     - using 4 warps wouldn't help (so having one SIMD group (32 threads) do 4 warps)

+## CPU vs GPU
+- Typically a CPU when doing context switching will clear out its registers (as it doesn't have a very big register file for each core).
+But in the GPU the register file is big (for example in 3090 we have 16,384 * 32 bits register file size), so the GPU when changing context (switching between warps) leaves the registers untouched